People are the lifeblood of your museum.

-I can imagine a social media savvy museum curator taking time to create meaningful—hopefully not jargon-filled—mini articles to post to Facebook.
+You’re probably a savvy museum curator, who takes time to create meaningful—hopefully not jargon-filled—mini articles to post to Facebook.

 Perhaps you take lovely pics of your installations and share it to Instagram.

-and the likes and shares might even be pouring in.
+The likes and shares might be pouring in.